Qovery/Replibyte/website/docs/guides/deploy-replibyte/container.md

 :::caution

-You must name your replibyte configuration file `replibyte.conf`.
+You must name your replibyte configuration file `replibyte.yaml`.
 Otherwise, it will not work.

 :::